 Ash trees should be treated if the presence of ash borer is within 15-30 miles of if you are in a quarantined county.
 For the Lawerence, Topeka, and now Osage county areas, that’s everyone!
 Applications are best made as soon as ash leaves emerge.
 This allows the chemical to get through the tree before the adult beetles emerge and begin feeding on leaves.
 However, applications can be made anytime between May and September.

 The most effective treatment for emerald ash borer is a direct trunk injection with an Emamectin Benzoate product.
 This treatment provides the longest-lasting (2 years) control and works on all sizes of trees.
 This product needs to be applied by an arborist with specialized equipment.

 Another common treatment is with a soil-applied Imidacloprid.
-This product is a one-year treatment but it loses its effectiveness once a tree’s diameter is over 25 inches.
+This product is a one-year treatment, but it loses its effectiveness once a tree’s diameter is over 25 inches.
 This product is toxic to bees when used improperly.
 If applied to the base of an ash tree where flowers are nearby, there is the possibility of contamination and non-target pollinator death.
-This product is available over-the-counter can be applied by homeowners but it is important to note that over-the-counter products are less concentrated than arborist formulations.
+This product is available over-the-counter and can be applied by homeowners, but it is important to note that over-the-counter products are less concentrated than arborist formulations.